Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Convergence Analysis

 Thus, in order to establish the rate of $\|x^k -x^*\| \rightarrow 0$, it suffices to derive the rate of $\Gamma_{k+1} \rightarrow 0$ based on the recursion \eqref{eq:kl-to-gam}.
-Next, we will show the convergence rates depending on the value of the exponent $\tau$.
+In the following, we will prove the convergence rates depending on the value of the exponent $\tau$.

 \textbf{Case 1:} $\tau =\frac12$.
-In this case, the estimates in \cref{eq:kl-to-gam} and \cref{eq:err-eps} simplify to
+In this case, the estimates in \eqref{eq:kl-to-gam} and \eqref{eq:err-eps} simplify to